 Symptoms of Infection

 If you experience symptoms of infection, contact your healthcare provider immediately.
-Infection in a multiple myeloma patient can be lethal.
+Infection in a patient can be lethal.
 Do not ignore any of the following possible symptoms:

 Your physician will check your blood counts.
 She or he may prescribe antibiotics to prevent infections as well as growth factors to stimulate white blood cell growth.